 - Dioxin: this by-product of bleaching has been labeled by the World Health Organization as a highly toxic known-human carcinogen.
 These chemicals accumulate over time and can reach very harmful states.

 - Fragrances: a mixture of hundreds to thousands of undisclosed chemicals.
-Dr. Joseph Mercola states in a 2013 editorial that found fragranced period products contain contaminants linked to hormone disruption.
+A study by Women’s Voices for the Earth have found fragranced period products contain contaminants linked to hormone disruption.

 3. Period product companies do not legally have to share their ingredients